Minor duodenal papilla

 The minor duodenal papilla is the opening of the accessory pancreatic duct into the descending second section of the duodenum.

 Structure

 The minor duodenal papilla is contained within the second part of the duodenum.
 It is situated 2 cm proximal to the major duodenal papilla, and thus 5–8 cm from the opening of the pylorus.
 The gastroduodenal artery lies posterior.

 Variation

 The minor duodenal papilla may or may not contain a functioning sphincter and patent duct.
 When present, the sphincter is known as the sphincter of Helly, and the duct as the accessory pancreatic duct of Santorini.
 In 10% of people, the minor duodenal papilla is the prime duct for drainage of the pancreas, although in others it may not be present at all.

 Pain from the region will be referred to the epigastric region of the abdomen due to its associated dermatomes.

 Function

 The duct is an embryological remnant, however in a small majority of people drains the pancreas.
+It is present in several domestic animals (e.g., dogs, cats and horses), being the sole drain of the pancreas in pigs and cows through the ductus pancreaticus accessorius.